frenzi37i/STM32F104-ILI9341-TFT-DRIVER/README.md

 - The CS pin is pulled high when transmission ends and HAL_SPI_TxCpltCallback is triggered.
 _________________________________________________________________________________________________
 ## Usage:
+- The driver is in the Driver folder of this repo
 - If using STM32CubeIde, copy:
   - ILI9341_STM32_Driver.h, ILI9341_GFX.h, fonts.h in the project inc folder
   - ILI9341_STM32_Driver.c,ILI9341_GFX.c, fonts.c in the project src folder